Email Analytics: Visualize your team's email activity (Gmail & Outlook)

 Hey [name]!

-We sent you an email last week about [topic], and I wanted to personally follow up with you to see if you got it.
-I totally get it—your inbox is flooded right now—but our latest piece of content offers some truly unique insights.
+We sent you an email last week about [topic], and I wanted to personally follow up.
+I totally get it—your inbox is flooded—but our latest piece of content offers some truly unique insights.
 I’m adding the link here in case you get a chance to read it.

-If you do have an opening in your schedule, I’d love to have a conversation with you.
-Are you free this Friday for a quick 15 minutes?
+If you do have an opening, I’d love a 15-minute conversation.
+Are you free this Friday?

 Let me know!